CaptJaybles/SynologyLLM/README.md

     /override

-  6) If system runs to low on memory the model with suspend out of RAM until it is back down again, adjust for your own PC Im using a 8GB laptop and thats what the default settings are setup for (disabled by default HIGH_MEMORY and LOW_MEMORY are set to 100)
+  6) If system runs to low on memory the model with suspend out of RAM until it is back down again, adjust for your own PC Im using a 8GB laptop and thats what the default settings are setup for (disabled by default to enable set MEMORY_CHECKER = True)

 TODO